Important Notice Regarding Certain Licenses (most contractor licenses not affected - see below)

 Certain licenses may have slightly different procedures.

-There are currently no active reciprocity agreements with any other state.
+There are no reciprocity agreements with any other state.
 All persons desiring to obtain licensure with this Board must meet the requirements listed herein and satisfactorily complete the applicable examination(s).

 Current and former military personnel or spouses may receive credit for